keokilee/makahiki/README.md

 * Download the latest official release from the [Pinax web site](http://pinaxproject.com/downloads/).
 * Extract the bundle and using the terminal or a command prompt, change into the new directory.
 * Run `python scripts/pinax-boot.py <path-to-virtual-env-to-create>`.
 For example, if you want to install to /pinax-env, then type `python scripts/pinax-boot.py /pinax-env`.
+* TROUBLESHOOTING: If you are runninng Python 2.7, you may receive an error along the lines of `ImportError: No module named _weakrefset`.
+This is caused by an outdated version of the virtualenv plugin used to create the Pinax environment.
+You can fix this error by replacing the contents of scripts/pinax-boot.py with the following [Gist](https://gist.github.com/949011).
 * TROUBLESHOOTING: On Mac OS X Snow Leopard, you may see an issue where the virtual environment fails to install.
 One way to avoid this is to use the [virtualenvwrapper](http://www.doughellmann.com/docs/virtualenvwrapper/).
 Follow the steps in the introduction and make a virtualenv for Pinax (i.e. `mkvirtualenv pinax-env`).
 You may also want to define $WORKON_HOME to your shell startup file in addition to adding the virtualenv startup script.
 Then, you can go back to the pinax folder you downloaded and type `python scripts/pinax-boot.py $WORKON_HOME/pinax-env` to install Pinax into the virtual environment.

 ## Obtaining the Kukui Cup Pinax source